(of a bad or harmful act) intentional; deliberate.

 The authors dived into the issuance rate at the USPTO.

-Deepak et al studied 2.15 million utility patent applications filed between 1996 and 2005 and examined until June 30, 2013.
+Deepak et al. studied 2.15 million utility patent applications filed between 1996 and 2005 and examined them until June 30, 2013.
 The key highlight of their study is the continuous decline in allowance rate with each year.

-Further, their study points out that the chances of a patent application to get pogranted in the first go – First-Action Allowance – is only 11.4%.
-In other words, there are 88.6% chances that a patent application will be rejected by the examiners at the USPTO.
+urther, their study points out that the chances of a patent application getting granted in the first go – First-Action Allowance – is only 11.4%.
+In other words, there is an 88.6% chance that the examiners will reject a patent application at the USPTO.

-You might be wondering what’s the first action allowance?
+You might be wondering what the first action allowance is.
 Don’t let the jargon bother you.
 The first-action allowance means the patent got granted in the first go itself.

 To top it off, the situation is even worse for the inventors at small companies – companies with less than 500 employees.
-Their first-action allowance rate for inventors from small US companies or individual inventors was only 9.3% during the period while the inventors from large US companies had a slightly better first-allowance rate of 10.7%.
-Their foreign counterparts fared well, however, due to a possible reason that they file only most important patent applications in the US.
+Their first-action allowance rate for inventors from small U.S. companies or individual inventors was only 9.3% during the period, while the inventors from large U.S. companies had a slightly better first-allowance rate of 10.7%.
+Their foreign counterparts fared well, however, due to a possible reason that they file only the most critical patent applications in the U.S.

 Reasons For Rejection Of The Patent Application

-One plausible reason for the high rejection rate is that inventors are not aware of the existing prior art.
-By prior art we mean that the invention like yours exists.
-Either as a product in the market or as a concept disclosed in a patent or in a non-patent document.
-The patent rejections statistics where the popular rejection is USC 35 103 confirms this.
+One plausible reason for the high rejection rate is that inventors are unaware of the existing prior art.
+By prior art, we mean that an invention like yours exists.
+Either as a product in the market, a concept disclosed in a patent or a non-patent document.
+The patent rejections statistics where the popular rejection is USC 35 103 confirm this.

 102 Type Rejection